GitbyteMaster/Reverie-Programming-Language/README.md

 # What is Reverie?
-Reverie is an object oriented programming language with the objective of reutilizing the Python programming language for software developers.
-It is written in Python as well, and is made with high hopes that Python will continue to grow in numbers of software like it did before.
+Reverie is an Python-based object oriented programming language with the objective of reutilizing the Python programming language for software developers.
+Reverie is made with high hopes that Python will continue to grow in numbers of software like it did before.

 It shares the same/simliar syntax and purpose as the [PRIME Programming Language](https://github.com/GitbyteMaster/PRIME-Lang), as it is a simple, cleaner rebuild of PRIME.